PITTSBURGH PROPERTY DIVISION LAWYERS

 Wondering how property gets divided in a Pennsylvania divorce?
 Contact our Pittsburgh property division lawyers online or call us at (412) 281-1988 today.

-Is PA a 50/50 Divorce State?
+Is Pennsylvania a 50/50 State for Divorce Settlements?

 Pennsylvania's courts use a system called equitable distribution.
 Equitable distribution does not necessarily mean that the marital property will be split 50/50.
 Rather, it means that it will be split fairly.
 In accordance with the principle of fairness, marital misconduct has no bearing on the equitable distribution of property.